aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 2. Click **Users** on the left-hand navigation pane and then select **Add user**.

 3. Give your user a user name and make sure to enable **Programmatic access** so that you can download an access key and secret access key.
-You can also optionally enable **AWS Management Console access** if you would like to give your user the ability to sign-in to the AWS Management console.
+Also enable **AWS Management Console access** so that you can give your user the ability to sign-in to the AWS Management console.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/IAM1.png" /></p>

 4. Select **Next: Permissions** and choose **Attach existing policies directly**.
-Choose the following policies to add to your user:
+Choose the AdministratorAccess policy to add to your user.

-* AWSQuicksightAthenaAccess
-* AmazonS3FullAccess
-* AmazonAthenaFullAccess
-* AmazonKinesisFirehoseFullAccess
-* AWSGlueConsoleFullAccess

-Here, you are adding full access policies to the services needed to complete this lab for simplicity.
-With IAM, you can be very fine-grained when assigning permissions to AWS services and to your resources.
+Here, you are adding full administrator access for simplicity of lab purposes.
+However, it is best practices that with IAM you assign fine-grained permissions to AWS services and to your resources.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/IAM2.png" /></p>